bprashanth/pyrocene/PLAN.md

-# ASH & INTUITION: A Cooperative Simulation of Ecological Resilience
+# ASH & INTUITION: A Simulation of Ecological Resilience

 ---

-## Part I: The Philosophy of the Flame (Lore & Introduction)
+## Part I: Lore

+### The Philosophy of the Flame

-For over a century, humanity treated the forest as a museum—an static gallery of green to be rigidly preserved, policed, and locked behind glass.
+For over a century, humanity treated the forest as a museum - a static gallery of green to be rigidly preserved, policed, and locked behind glass.
 We believed that peace meant the total absence of fire.
 We were wrong.

 By suffocating the flame, we starved the soil.
 By extinguishing every column of smoke, we allowed dead wood, dense brush, and opportunistic invasive species to accumulate into a catastrophic powder keg.
 Nature’s fury is not a malfunction of the system; it is a feature.
 Fire is the forest's great exhalation, a necessary disturbance that clears the old to make way for the resilient.
 When we deny the small, necessary fires, we inadvertently summon the megafire.